-The equipment in this publication must be selected for a specific application.
+The equipment in this publication is only intended for a specific application.
 The application must be within the ratings furnished for the equipment.
-Contact the local S&C Sales Office for ratings of arc-resistant PME Pad-Mounted Gear.
-Ratings for this gear are listed on the ratings label on the interior of the doors (right-hand doors only for double-door models).
+Ratings for source-transfer PME Pad-Mounted Gear are listed in the ratings table in Specification Bulletin 665-31.
+Ratings for this gear are listed on the ratings label on the interior of the doors (right-hand door only for double-door models.)